 The explosive growth of marijuana investing and this industry is undeniable.
 And it’s better to jump in early as many are capitalizing on the unmatched growth of this sector.

-But cannabis stocks have been falling steadily since topping in February 2021, losing more than half their value.
+But cannabis stocks have been falling steadily since topping in February 2021, losing more than three-quarters of their value.
 Thus, when the market in general finally stabilizes, cannabis stocks have more upside than just about any other sector.

 If you aren’t already, consider subscribing to Cabot SX Cannabis Advisor, where we try and help you navigate the booming sector and determine which cannabis stocks are most likely to produce great returns.

 A click here will get you started.

 Are you investing in CBD stocks?
 Why or why not?

 *This post has been updated from a previously published version.